 Stir of Echoes (1999)

-I haven’t seen this movie since it came out and I might pass on re-watching it due to the (minor spoilers/trigger warning) sexual violence elements.
-That said, scenes from this movie are still with me over 20 years later!
+I haven’t seen Stir of Echoes since it came out and I passed pass on re-watching it when compiling my list due to certain triggering plot points.
+That said, scenes from this movie, beyond the S.A., are still with me over 20 years later!

 Mainly, I remember Kevin Bacon really going all out with his performance (as always) and chugging a TON of orange juice.
-Like… I think of Kevin Bacon in Stir of Echoes whenever we have orange juice in our fridge!
+To this day, I think of Kevin Bacon in Stir of Echoes whenever we have more than one container of orange juice in our fridge!

 (Mostly) Friendly Division